heapwolf/vines/README.md

 devices and networks.

 Each process will produce data.
 Each process should make informed decisions about its own data as well as the data created by other processes.
-It is not effecent or always possible to have all processes in a network synchronize before making a decision.
+It is not efficient or always possible to have all processes in a network synchronize before making a decision.

 ## Synopsis
-Vines attempts to facilitate coordinated decision making through a combination of [eventual consistency][0] and [quorum-based concensus][1].
-It may be useful for applications that require intelegence distribution such as _application monitoring_.
+Vines attempts to facilitate coordinated decision making through a combination of [eventual consistency][0] and [quorum-based consensus][1].
+It may be useful for applications that require intelligence distribution such as _application monitoring_.

 ## Features